 The City of Falling Angels by John Berendt

-His descriptions of Venice delve into the city’s art and architecture as well as some of its well-known families.
 Plus, Berendt’s eccentric cast of characters is always entertaining!
 You may even forget that this novel is non-fiction.

-La Bella Figura: A Field Guide to the Italian Mind by Beppe Severgnini
+La Bella Figura by Beppe Severgnini

 Italian history books

-SPQR: A History of Ancient Rome by Mary Beard
+View of the Colosseum in Rome on a sunny daySPQR: A History of Ancient Rome by Mary Beard

 A History of Venice by John Julius Norwich

-Delve into the captivating tale of Venice’s rise and fall in “A History of Venice” by John Julius Norwich.
-Hailed as the most comprehensive exploration of this mesmerizing city, Norwich’s vivid narrative unveils the strategic location, bustling trade, and political maneuverings that transformed Venice into a formidable trading empire.
+Explore the rise and fall of Venice in Norwich’s A History of Venice.
+This comprehensive exploration unveils the city’s strategic location, trade, and political maneuverings that led to its transformation into a formidable trading empire.

-Witness pivotal moments such as its expansion, role in the Crusades, and acquisition of vast colonial possessions across the Mediterranean.
-Experience the grandeur and challenges faced by Venice as its power gradually waned, making A History of Venice a must-read for all fascinated by its allure.
+Witness key moments such as expansion, involvement in the Crusades, and acquisition of vast Mediterranean colonies.
+Norwich vividly captures the grandeur and challenges as Venice’s power waned, making this book a must-read for those fascinated by its allure.

-The House of Medici: Its Rise and Fall by Christopher Hibbert
+The House of Medici by Christopher Hibbert

 Lucrezia Borgia by Sarah Bradford

-Readers will learn that Lucrezia was extraordinarily well-educated and capable and was even content in her position as Duchess of Ferrera.
 She may not be Mother Teresa, but the history books may not have represented her accurately either.
 We highly recommend this historical memoir to anyone interested in learning more about Lucrezia Borgia and the Italian Renaissance.

-Read More: 25 Interesting Facts About Rome, Italy
+Read More: 25 Facts About Rome, Italy

 Historical fiction about Italy

 If you enjoy historical fiction based on the true story of a World War II spy, Beneath A Scarlet Sky is a good choice for your reading list.
-Pino Lella, a young man from Milan, is pushed into enrolling in the German army.

-However, unbeknownst to everyone else, he’s actually using his job as a driver to one of Italy’s most potent Nazi generals to spy for the Allies.
-Many of the book’s characters are based on real people, and the events follow Pino’s actual experiences from 1943 to 1945.
+Pino Lella, a young man from Milan, enlists in the German army but secretly uses his position as a driver for a powerful Nazi general to spy for the Allies.
+The characters in the book are based on real people, and the events reflect Pino’s actual experiences from 1943 to 1945.

 The Marriage Portrait by Maggie O’Farrell